OfficeDev/open-xml-docs/docs/how-to-add-a-new-document-part-that-receives-a-relationship-id-to-a-package.md

 ms.date: 11/01/2017
 ---

-# How to: Add a new document part that receives a relationship ID to a package (Open XML SDK)
+# How to: Add a new document part that receives a relationship ID to a package

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to add a document part (file) that receives a relationship **Id** parameter for a word